bru401/Main/Business_Inteligence/AdventureWorks/README.md

 ## Notes & credits
 - Data: Microsoft AdventureWorks sample database.
 - Tools: SQL Server, Power BI Desktop, Python (for ad-hoc cleaning if needed).
-- SQL scripts and the Power BI file are included in this repository under `/sql` and `/reports`.
+- SQL scripts and the Power BI file are included in this repository.